-For presentations of lengthy program and/or curriculum revisions or new programs, a departmental representative should attend the Academic Affairs Committee monthly meeting and be available to answer questions.
+For presentations of lengthy program and/or curriculum revisions or new programs, a departmental representative should attend the Academic Affairs Committee on Undergraduate or the Academic Affirs Committee on Graduate Studies monthly meeting and be available to answer questions.

 All areas of program and course proposals should be reviewed for completeness and inclusion of required information such as department name, degree and/or minor, option, course number, text pages, etc.